otml2021/otml2021.github.io/call.md

 ### Style
 Authors should use [the standard Neurips 2021 style files](https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles).
-The recommended length for submissions is between 6 and 9 pages.
+The recommended length for submissions is between 6 and 9 pages (main paper without references).
+Note that we will not accept supplementary material but an annex/supplementary can be added a the end of the paper and will ot be counted in the pages.

 All submissions must be processed using the [Openreview website](https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/OTML).
 The submissions should be anonymized following [NeurIPS policy](https://nips.cc/Conferences/2021/CallForPapers).
 We guarantee that all works submitted before September 17, 2021  (23:59 PDT) will be given full consideration and will be reviewed by at least three reviewers.
-Late submissions might be considered as well.
+Late submissions will be considered as well until October 2nd but might have fewer reviews.

 ### Fellowships